Hofstede's cultural dimensions theory

-Hofstede's cultural dimensions theory is a framework for cross-cultural communication, developed by Geert Hofstede.
+Hofstede's cultural dimensions theory is a framework for cross-cultural psychology, developed by Geert Hofstede.
 It shows the effects of a society's culture on the values of its members, and how these values relate to behavior, using a structure derived from factor analysis.

-Hofstede developed his original model as a result of using factor analysis to examine the results of a worldwide survey of employee values by IBM between 1967 and 1973.
+Hofstede developed his original model as a result of using factor analysis to examine the results of a worldwide survey of employee values by International Business Machines between 1967 and 1973.
 It has been refined since.
 The original theory proposed four dimensions along which cultural values could be analyzed: individualism-collectivism; uncertainty avoidance; power distance (strength of social hierarchy) and masculinity-femininity (task-orientation versus person-orientation).
 The Hofstede Cultural Dimensions factor analysis is based on extensive cultural preferences research conducted by Gert Jan Hofstede and his research teams.
 Hofstede based his research on national cultural preferences rather than individual cultural preferences.
-Professor Hofstede included six key aspects of national culture country comparison scales, including: the power distance index (PDI), individualism vs. collectivism (IDV), masculinity versus femininity (MAS), uncertainty avoidance index (UAI), long term orientation versus short term normative orientation (LTO), and indulgence versus restraint (IVR).
+Hofstede's model includes six key dimensions for comparing national cultures: the Power Distance Index (PDI), Individualism vs. Collectivism (IDV), Masculinity vs. Femininity (MAS), the Uncertainty Avoidance Index (UAI), Long-Term vs. Short-Term Orientation (LTO), and Indulgence vs. Restraint (IVR).
+Each dimension highlights how cultures differ in terms of authority, social relationships, achievement focus, tolerance for uncertainty, time orientation, and levels of self-control.
 The PDI describes the degree to which authority is accepted and followed.
 The IDV measures the extent to which people look out for each other as a team or look out for themselves as an individual.
 MAS represents specific values that a society values.
 The UAI describes to what extent nations avoid the unknown.
 LTO expresses how societies either prioritize traditions or seek for the modern in their dealings with the present and the future.
 The IVR index is a comparison between a country's willingness to wait for long-term benefits by holding off on instant gratification, or preferences to no restraints on enjoying life at the present.

 Independent research in Hong Kong led Hofstede to add a fifth dimension, long-term orientation, to cover aspects of values not discussed in the original paradigm.
 In 2010, Hofstede added a sixth dimension, indulgence versus self-restraint.
 Hofstede's work established a major research tradition in cross-cultural psychology and has also been drawn upon by researchers and consultants in many fields relating to international business and communication.
 The theory has been widely used in several fields as a paradigm for research, particularly in cross-cultural psychology, international management, and cross-cultural communication.
 It continues to be a major resource in cross-cultural fields.